Welcome to Washington Heights

 - Hatzalah – (718) 387 – 1750

-Men’s Mikvah- located at Dumbrov- 187th between Broadway and Bennett (across from Mt.
+Men’s Mikvah - located at Dumbrov- 187th between Broadway and Bennett (across from Mt.
 Sinai) (weekdays open until 8 in the morning and on Friday opens again around chatzos)

-Women’s Mikvah- located at 4351 Broadway (corner of 186th & Broadway):
+Women’s Mikvah - located at 4351 Broadway (corner of 186th & Broadway):

 (212) 923-1100 (need an appointment for Shabbos and Yom Tov only)

-Eruv – for a map of the Eruv you can go to yueruv.org (also contains times for last mincha and first maariv for Room 101) \
+Eruv – for a map of the Eruv you can go to yueruv.org

-Gas Station- there’s a BP station on Broadway and 186th St.
+Gas Station - there’s a BP station on Broadway and 186th St.